jbmorley/update-gravatar/README.md

 update-gravatar
 ===============

-Fetch the current gravatar for a given email address and set it as the OS X profile photo.
+Fetch the current Gravatar for a given email address and set it as the OS X profile photo.

 Usage
 -----